CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

          between the top boundary velocity and the interior velocity, and the prescribed viscosity.

    _Note_: Do not use `ValueBoundaryCondition` on a wall-normal velocity component.
-   `ImpenetrableBoundaryCondition` is internally enforced and thus only needs to be specified for "additional" fields created outside model constructors.
+   `ImpenetrableBoundaryCondition` is internally enforced for fields created inside the model constructor.

 3. [`GradientBoundaryCondition`](@ref) (Neumann) specifies the gradient of a field on a boundary.